a-recknagel/Flask-Shortcut/README.rst

 -------------

-By default, shortcuts will only be applied when ``FLASK_ENV`` is set to something different than ``'production'``.
+By default, shortcuts will only be applied when ``FLASK_ENV`` is set to something different than the default setting ``production``.
 You can extend that list through the ``SHORTCUT_EXCLUSIONS`` config setting, either by adding it to your app's config before creating any Shortcut objects, or preferably by setting up the whole config `through a file`_.

+Possible values for it are all environments other than ``production`` that you want to block separated by commas, for example ``staging,master``.

 ----

-Project home `on github`_.
+Project home is `on github`_.

 .. |Logo| image:: https://user-images.githubusercontent.com/2063412/79631833-c1b39400-815b-11ea-90da-d9264420ef68.png
    :alt: Logo